AshisBiswal/Techscribe-AI-Blog-website-/README.md

 Project: Advanced Blogging Platform

 Description
-An advanced blogging platform that showcases my proficiency in web development and AI integration.
+An advanced blogging platform with AI integration.
 This project seamlessly combines Django, HTML, CSS, and JavaScript to create a feature-rich platform for users to express themselves through blogs, interact with others.
 Below are the key highlights of this project:

 1. User-Centric Features: